Azure/azure-rest-api-specs/specification/storage/data-plane/Microsoft.StorageDataLake/readme.md

 ### Basic Information
-These are the global settings for the DataLakeStorage API.
+These are the global settings for the StorageDataLake API.

 ``` yaml
 openapi-type: data-plane